hairyhenderson/gomplate/docs/content/datasources.md

 ## MIME Types

 Gomplate will read and parse a number of data formats.
-The appropriate type will be set automatically, if possible, either based on file extension (for the `file` and `http` datasources), or the [HTTP Content-Type][] header, if available.
+The appropriate type will be set automatically, if possible, either based on file extension (for the `file`, `http`, and `s3` datasources), or the [HTTP Content-Type][] header, if available.
 If an unsupported type is detected, gomplate will exit with an error.

 These are the supported types: